 Company Description Submit New Info

-Budapesti Rádiótechnikai Gyár produced reel to reel tape recorders which were manufactured in Hungary.
-These tape recorders targeted the consumer market.
-Budapesti Rádiótechnikai Gyár tape recorders used tube electronics.
-The company produced 2 track machines available in 220-240v voltages.
+Budapesti Rádiótechnikai Gyár produced reel to reel tape recorders from 1959 to 1972 which were manufactured in Hungary.
+These tape recorders targeted the consumer and studio market.
+The early models of Budapesti Rádiótechnikai Gyár tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
+The company produced both 2 and 4 track machines available in 110-120v & 220-240v voltages.

 Budapesti Rádiótechnikai Gyár or BRG (Budapest Radio Technology Factory) was established on January 1, 1956.
 However a period of formation began in 1953 with a certain Red Spark Factory (translation) that in 1954 produced two tape recorders, amongst other things, the M1 and the M2, a first for the company and the first tape recorder made in Hungary.